Policy details

 18.11 Use of College premises for non-College activities

-18.11.1 The College will ensure that appropriate arrangements are in place to keep vulnerable adults (and children) safe where premises are hired or rented out to organisations or individuals e.g., businesses, community groups.
-Where activities involve College staff, the College’s safeguarding procedures will apply.
-Where services are provided separately by another provider, the College will seek assurance from that provider’s governing body or proprietor that appropriate safeguarding and child protection policies and procedures are in place (including inspecting these as needed).
+18.11.1 The University will ensure that appropriate arrangements are in place to keep vulnerable adults (and children) safe where premises are hired or rented out to organisations or individuals e.g., businesses, community groups.
+Where activities involve University staff, the University's safeguarding procedures will apply.
+Where services are provided separately by another provider, the University will seek assurance from that provider’s governing body or proprietor that appropriate safeguarding and child protection policies and procedures are in place (including inspecting these as needed).
+For any safeguarding issue that has occurred on Ruskin College premises, the host organisation will inform the DSL on site together with the nature of the safeguarding issue and the actions taken.

 18.12 Undertaking College business on non-college premises